gardener/gardener/docs/proposals/13-automated-seed-management.md

 This scheduling algorithm should be adapted in order to properly take into account resources capacity and requests.
 As a first step, during the filtering stage, any seeds that would exceed their capacity for shoots, or their capacity for any resources requested by the shoot, should simply be filtered out and not considered during the next stages.

 Later, the scheduling algorithm could be further enhanced by replacing the step in which the region strategy is applied by a scoring step similar to the one in [Kubernetes Scheduler](https://kubernetes.io/docs/concepts/scheduling-eviction/kube-scheduler/).
 In this scoring step, the scheduler would rank the remaining seeds to choose the most suitable shoot placement.
 It would assign a score to each seed that survived filtering based on a list of scoring rules.
-These rules might include for example `MinimalDistance` and `SeedResourcesLeastAllocated`, among others.
+These rules might include, for example, `MinimalDistance` and `SeedResourcesLeastAllocated`, among others.
 Each rule would produce its own score for the seed, and the overall seed score would be calculated as a weighted sum of all such scores.
 Finally, the scheduler would assign the shoot to the seed with the highest ranking.

 ## ManagedSeeds